 A web scraper can work for very different purposes.
 People may use it to gather information for research, data for migration from one platform to another, prices for competitor analysis, contacts for lead generation, etc.

 They have one thing in common – they both rely on an automated program to make the work (impossible for a human) attainable.

 If you are interested in web scraping and data extraction, there are a few ways to get started.

 Learn a programming language.

 Python is widely used in web scraping.
-One of the reasons is that open-sourced libraries like Scrapy and BeautifulSoup are well built and mature to run on Python.
-Besides Python, other programming languages are used for web scraping as well - such as Node.js, Php, C++.
+One of the reasons is that open-sourced libraries like Scrapy and BeautifulSoup are well-built and mature to run on Python.
+Besides Python, other programming languages are used for web scraping as well – such as Node.js, Php, and C++.

 Learning a language from scratch takes time and it is good if you can start from what you are familiar with.
 If you are a newbie, better evaluate your web scraping project and choose a language that best fits your demand.

-Kick start with a no-code or low-code web scraping tool.
+Kick starts with a no-code or low-code web scraping tool.

 It takes really some time and energy to learn a programming language from scratch and be good enough to cope with a web scraping project.
 For a company or entrepreneurs who are busy maintaining a business, data services or a low-code web scraping tool is a better option.